-, 2 nd week in May QEP Implementation Committee evaluates activities/projects using engagement assessment rubric and report findings to VConnected Team members and the QEP Assessment Team.
-2 nd week in May 2011 QEP Implementation Committee consults all VConnected Team members as well as all faculty and staff to evaluate only engagement assessment rubric and make necessary adjustments.
-3 rd week in May QEP Assessment Team investigates trainings, conferences, and workshops for upcoming instructional year and includes budget requests.
+Spring Semester of Each Year Beginning 2009-2010 Instructional Year January VConnected Team implements engagement strategies into courses.
+January Next academic year's VConnected Team begins training and attends relevant conferences on and off campus.
+January QEP Leadership Team continues to insures incorporation of engagement findings in all student assessment tools, department surveys, program reviews, as part of planning and evaluation process.
+February QEP Implementation Committee provides budget proposal to Dean of Instructional Services and I.E. Director for inclusion in budgeting process.
+March QEP Implementation Committee meets to monitor success of on-going engagement projects.
+April CCSSE administered.
+April Spring advisory committee meetings include QEP/engagement information, updates, and input.
+2 nd week in May VConnected Team members submit summary report of engagement data to QEP.
+Implementation Committee and continue to do so every spring thereafter.
+2 nd week in May QEP Implementation Committee evaluates activities/projects using engagement assessment template and report findings to VConnected Team members.
+2 nd week in May 2011 only QEP Implementation Committee consults all VConnected Team members as well as all faculty and staff to evaluate engagement assessment template and make necessary adjustments.
+3 rd week in May QÉP Director and Instructional Designer investigates trainings, conferences, and workshops for upcoming instructional year and includes budget requests.
 4 th week in May Next VConnected Team begins development of activities and attends training conferences and workshops.
-Summer of Each Year Beginning 2009-2010 Instructional Year June Curriculum designer sends summary and analysis of CCSSE data to QEP Assessment Team for inclusion in QEP Progress Report.
-June Each academic and support service area submits a report to QEP Assessment Team outlining general observations of QEP progress, updates on action plans dealing with engagement, results of engagement questions on surveys, etc. June Action plans and syllabi updated as needed.
-Total plane and cyliabl apaciou ac necessi.
-June QEP Progress Report composed by QEP Assessment Team sent to Planning and Assessment Committee for forwarding to President and Board of Trustees.
-Comments sent to QEP Feedback Team, QEP Implementation Committee, and QEP Assessment Team.
-1
+Summer of Each Year Beginning 2009-2010 Instructional Year June QEP Director and Instructional Designer send summary and analysis of CCSSE data to QEP Implementation Committee for inclusion in QEP Progress Report.
+June Each academic and support service area submits a report to QEP Implementation Committee outlining general observations of QEP progress, updates on action plans dealing with engagement, results of engagement questions on surveys, etc. June Action plans and syllabi updated as needed.
+June QEP Progress Report composed by QEP Implementation Committee and sent to Planning and Assessment modifications are made to the plan.

+Committee for forwarding to President and Board of Trustees.

-The table below details the assessment cycle for the overall QEP.
-It will change as modifications are made to the plan.
+The flowchart below details the assessment cycle for the overall QEP.
+It will change as